 Room Temperature: It is very important that these ingredients are brought to room temperature for the smoothest filling.
 If you don’t, your filing won’t be as smooth.
 Cream cheese will leave little lumps if it’s not completely to room temp.
 This will still be fine for eating it, but not necessarily for presentation.
 I think a fresh fruit garnish would be great with the “cookie” crumbs.

 Baked: We don’t recommend baking these cheesecakes.
-In order to get a nice looking cheesecake with the Greek yogurt, you’d need to have a water bath in the oven and it’s overall a lot of work!
+In order to get a nice looking cheesecake with the yogurt, you’d need to have a water bath in the oven and it’s overall a lot of work!

 Sugar: We tried a honey infused crust to really try to mimic the classic graham cracker crust flavor but it just didn’t pop through.
 We also tried one with coconut sugar and did not like the taste.
 Brown sugar is the best choice here.
 It’s a ¼ cup over 10 mini cheesecakes which I think is a good ratio.